 several test levels for making sure that they work as described.
-Any new Zorro release is beta tested by strategy developers and users, thus ensuring that it has no obvious or severe bugs.
-Still, no software is bug-safe (click for proof).

-strange or even crash.
+Any new Zorro release is beta tested by hundreds of strategy developers and users, thus ensuring that it has no obvious or severe bugs.
+Still, no software is completely bug-safe (click for proof). strange or even crash.
 This is not a Zorro bug - even if you're sure that it is so.
-Read under Troubleshooting how to fix bugs, crashes, or other the described workaround or get the latest fixed beta version on the Download page.
-If you found a previously unknown bug in the latest Zorro version, please contact firstname.lastname@example.org with a description of
+Read under Troubleshooting how to fix bugs, crashes, or other the described workaround or get the latest fixed version on the

+Download page.
+If you found a previously unknown bug in the latest Zorro release, please contact firstname.lastname@example.org with a description of